-The increase was primarily a result of enhancements to the Decisive management team since Q1 2021.
-In Q2 2021, as part of Decisive's leadership succession plan, the Company undertook a recruitment process which led to the appointment of Jeff Schellenberg as Chief Executive Officer.
+The increase was driven by the \$0.3 million in costs associated with the acquisition of Marketing Impact noted above, as well as enhancements to the Decisive management team over the last year.
+In 2021, as part of Decisive's leadership succession plan, the Company undertook a recruitment process which led to the appointment of Jeff Schellenberg as Chief Executive Officer on June 1, 2021.
 Prior to this appointment, the Chief Executive Officer position was held by the board Chair and did not receive cash compensation.